An impressive yield this admissions cycle results in a large, academically accomplished incoming class.

 Despite the growth in class size, Iowa Law continues to uphold its tradition of academic excellence.
 The Class of 2027 boasts a median LSAT score of 162 and a median undergraduate GPA of 3.76.
 These numbers nearly mirror the academic achievements of the class of 2026 (163 median LSAT score and 3.76 median undergraduate GPA), the most academically qualified entering class in the history of Iowa Law.

-“Our higher-than-expected yield has resulted in a larger class size, but more importantly, they remain among the most academically qualified students in law school history.
-They come from diverse backgrounds, representing various geographic locations and undergraduate institutions.
-This diversity will undoubtedly enhance the vibrancy and intellectual rigor of the Iowa Law community, and we are excited to have them on campus,” said Dean Kevin Washburn.
+“Our higher-than-expected yield has resulted in a larger class size, but more importantly, they remain among the most academically qualified students in law school history,” said Dean Kevin Washburn.

 The Class of 2027 represents 97 different undergraduate institutions, an increase from the previous year’s 79.
 As a result of the college’s efforts to keep top talent in the state of Iowa, the University of Iowa leads as the largest feeder school with 45 students (24% of the entering class).
 Other institutions within the top five include Drake University, the University of Wisconsin-Madison, Brigham Young University, and Grinnell College.